 Then again, maybe not.
 One can see instead an artist who gives up practicing and at last gets on with the job.
 As he lets go of traditional composition, he seems to let himself go as well.
 More interesting still, the show casts doubt on avant-garde narratives like self-discovery and the breakthrough of American art.
 One sees a painter's very style and personality less as a moment of intense discovery than as a carefully developed creation.
 And that holds out the potential for successive, multiple recreations, right down to that dark chapel.
 As a postscript, the same gallery picks him up again in his final years, for his dark palette.

-Rothko may share with Jackson Pollock, Barnett Newman, or Willem de Kooning the signs of his time.
-One gets the scale, the immersion in oil, the pull to the edge of the canvas and back toward the center, the personal insignia of his work.
+Rothko shares with Jackson Pollock, Barnett Newman, or Willem de Kooning the signs of his time.
+One gets the scale, the immersion in oil, the pull to the edge of the canvas and back toward the center, and a personal insignia.
 Still, a Pollock drip, Newman zip, or de Kooning woman has one dancing with the artist or arguing with the critic.
 For many a viewer, Rothko's color excludes all that.

 Or does it?
 Those fuzzy rectangles bring out fuzzy superlatives.
-One sees in his clouded rectangles a luminous mirror of one's own emotions.
-One sees, too, in his canvases the colored objects of formalist theory.
+In his clouded rectangles, one may see a luminous mirror of one's own emotions.
+Alternatively, one may see only the objects of formalist theory.
 Either way, one can easily reduce the artist to technician or seer—in short, to the avant-garde genius.
-Even his 1998 retrospective could not quite spoil the picture.

-That exhibition brought the paintings down to earth, in more ways than one.
-As formal structures or as clouded reflections, they throw back at the viewer a world right in front of one's face.
-The artist, meanwhile, was writing himself out of the picture.
-Think of that slow progress from urban landscapes, to blocks and squiggles, and finally to an acceptance of color for its own sake.
+The 1998 Rothko retrospective brought the paintings down to earth.
+They throw back at the viewer a world right in front of one's face.
+At the same time, the artist was writing himself out of the picture.
+Think of that slow but steady progress from urban landscapes to blocks, squiggles, and finally color for its own sake.
 Eventually, with his suicide, he writes himself out of his own life as well.

 Real, messy lives involve multiple rivalries, influences, and attachments.
-They require multiple self-discoveries and constant fictional self-creations.
-Somehow, though, blockbuster exhibitions make even that part of the myth of genius.
-Picasso and Matisse look even more autonomous the more often they change the rules of the game.
+They require self-discoveries and self-creations.
+Yet that, too, becomes part of the myth of genius.
+Picasso and Henri Matisse look more creative the more often they change the rules of the game.
 Retrospectives go along with the story—a story of becoming oneself.
 Never mind who the artist was before that.

-Pace suggests an alternative: pick one critical point and let it unfold.
-The gallery already has exhibited Rothko's early work.
+Pace suggests an alternative: pick one critical year and let it unfold.
+Before, the gallery has exhibited Rothko's early work.
 Now it turns to 1949.
-Without the earlier realism, one cannot fall back on a historic struggle toward abstraction, whatever that means.
-Without the familiar late years, one cannot escape to formalism and the sublime.
+Without the earlier realism, it cannot fall back on a historic struggle toward abstraction.
+Without the late years, it cannot escape to formalism and the sublime.
 It marks instead a transition.

-One cannot even fall back on the usual questions.
-One cannot ask how an immigrant felt so at home in early American modernism and urban realism.
-One cannot ask why he and Adolph Gottlieb, part of a rather conservative group called "the Ten," gave it all up for abstract art.
-One can ask why Rothko then gave up the intense colors and emotional uplift for the darkness of his last years.
-One cannot find directions to the Rothko Chapel after all.
+It cannot even fall back on the usual questions.
+It cannot ask how an immigrant felt so at home in early American Modernism and urban realism.
+It cannot ask why he and Adolph Gottlieb, part of a rather conservative group called "the Ten," gave it all up for abstract art.
+It cannot ask why Rothko then gave up the intense colors and emotional uplift for the darkness of his last years.
+It cannot offer directions to the Rothko Chapel after all.

 What does that leave?
-It leaves quite a lot—and maybe the most absorbing show of just twenty paintings that one will ever see.
+It leaves plenty—and maybe the most absorbing show of just twenty paintings that one will ever see.

-For one thing, it leaves some much-needed technical lessons.
-The first works often have brighter colors but look darker and heavier.
-They typically start with a slick underpainting, about the color and reflectivity of weathered shellac.
+For one thing, it leaves much-needed technical lessons.
+The first works often look darker and heavier than they are.
+They typically start with underpainting, with the color and reflectivity of weathered shellac.
 A bright blue might sit on top of that, leaving a fair amount exposed.
 No wonder the blue looks so dark and massive.
 Besides, nothing interrupts the top layer, and, as the axiom goes, more blue is bluer than blue.

 Later works look airier because they work from brighter colors up, sometimes from white to black.
 They leave more of the texture of canvas, but less of the canvas exposed.
 They have a lot more layers, which intermix freely.
 Instead of the progression from canvas to underpainting, fields of color, and finally brushwork, one has a controlled, nuanced color of the artist's creation.
 The image and ground alike seem to float, because the distinction between them has vanished.

-For the same reasons, the abstractions underscore the continuity in Rothko's career as a full-scale retrospective cannot.
+For the same reasons, the abstractions underscore the continuity in Rothko's career.
 Those first, clumsy masses recall his brooding early realism and his darker late series as well.
-Even his subway traveler seems far indeed from the heightened realism and anxiety of George Tooker.
+Even his subway traveler seems far from the heightened realism and anxiety of George Tooker.
 On the one hand, they help resolve the puzzle of how a depressive produced such joyous color.
 Conversely, they help explain how airy colors can carry so much weight.
 Rothko himself said that he wanted them to have the weight of tragedy.

 And all that is true.
 With Rothko, though, one sees anything but impersonality or a confident ego.
 By 1949, Arshile Gorky had already died, Pollock had begun to drip, and de Kooning had filled a canvas to its edges with the shards of his Excavation.
-Rothko adapts the saturated canvas, soft textures, and wide-open colors of Joan Miró and Arshile Gorky.
+Rothko adapts the saturated canvas, soft textures, and wide-open colors of Gorky and Joan Miró.
 Yet nothing flows freely.

-Paradoxically, the bright colors here remain dark, whereas Rothko's black paintings for the Seagram Building or the Rothko Chapel glow with color.
+Paradoxically, the bright colors here remain dark, whereas Rothko's black paintings glow with color.
 In his glory years, starting in late 1949, he represses darkness without erasing it.
 One overlooks it because he has placed it in plain sight, right on the surface.

 The shift toward symmetry brings a comparable gain.
 Early in 1949, color patches play the role of independent objects, like parts of an urban landscape that has ceased to appear.
 They have weight.
 They could fall to the bottom edge at any moment.
 The later, wider rectangles rule that out: they leave nowhere to go but up.
 One overlooks that they press outward as well.

-I had long contrasted Pollock's energy, detail, and drawing to Rothko's stasis and color.
-Pollock learns from intellects and innovators like Hans Hoffman, Philip Guston, Janet Sobel, and Lee Krasner.
-Rothko, in contrast, leaves his feelings on the surface, I felt.
+Many would contrast Pollock's energy and drawing to Rothko's stasis and color.
+Pollock learns from innovators like Hans Hoffman, Philip Guston, Janet Sobel, and Lee Krasner.
+Rothko, in contrast, may seem to leave his feelings on the surface.

-The year 1948 helps me things differently.
+The year 1949 puts things differently.
 Pollock's retrospective already had me seeing his art in two stages.
 First he moves from realism to an arbitrary vocabulary of pseudo-primitive symbols.
 At last he attains what Julia Kristeva calls the semiotic, a trust in the play of signs and paint themselves.
 In the process, the picture plane becomes like a wall, with the artist and viewer together on this side, both part of the space and excluded from it.